We respect the privacy of all visitors, which is why we collect as little information as possible to keep this site running smooth:

 When you visit restoreprivacy.com, you may provide us with two types of information: personal information you knowingly choose to disclose that is collected on an individual basis and website use information collected on an aggregate basis as you and others browse the site.

 If you choose to correspond with us through email, we may retain the content of your email messages together with the email address and our responses.

 2. WEBSITE USE INFORMATION

 Similar to other websites, this blog utilizes a standard technology called “cookies” (see explanation below, “What Are Cookies?”) and Web server logs to collect information about how this site is used.
 Information gathered through cookies and web server logs may include the date and time of visits, the pages viewed, and time spent at this site.
-The software we use to collect this information (Matamo) anonymizes and truncates all visitor IP addresses.

 How Do We Use the Information That You Provide to Us?